mrneo240/PSPdownload/readme.md

 ### Usage

-this program has a simple command line interface, and has in inbuilt help system.
+this program has a simple command line interface, and has an inbuilt help system.
 Report any issues via the github issue tracker.